rebcabin/masr/specs.md

 ;;  ::asr/intent-enum 'Unspecified}
 ```

+## 6.2.
+Keywords and Specs <a id="registry"/>

+FQKWs may have specs registered for them via
+`s/def`.
+When a spec is registered for an FQKW,
+Clojure automatically checks types of entities
+recursively.
+For example, an entity that conforms
+to `::SymbolTable` will have a `::term`,
+`::symtab-id`, and a `::hash-map` that conform to
+specs registered to those FQKWs.

 *PITFALL WARNING* -- If you do not register a
 spec for a qualified keyword, `k`, Clojure will
 _always pass_ an item in a hash-map with key `k`.